zikula/core/src/docs/ModuleInterfaces/MessageInterface.md

 class:  `\Zikula\UsersModule\MessageModule\MessageModuleInterface`

-Modules that want the Core to identify the module as Message-capable must implement a class which implements this interface and then register that class in the container with the tag `zikula.message_module`.
+Modules that want the Core to identify the module as Message-capable must provide a class which implements this interface.
+Internally that class is registered in the container with the tag `zikula.message_module` using auto configuration.

 Please note the legacy module capability setting in `composer.json` is entirely disabled and will not work.